Abugida

 Research

-The paper introducing the term abugida (alongside alphysyllabary redefinition) as a formal typological category, distinguishing it from abjads, alphabets, and syllabaries.
-The foundational taxonomic contribution to writing system typology.
+Summary: The paper introducing the term abugida as a formal typological category, distinguishing it from abjads, alphabets, and syllabaries — the foundational taxonomic contribution to writing system typology.

-The authoritative reference on Brahmic scripts, tracing the development of Brahmi and its derivative abugidas across South and Southeast Asia.
-Comprehensive historical and paleographic coverage.
+Summary: The authoritative reference on Brahmic scripts, tracing the development of Brahmi and its derivative abugidas across South and Southeast Asia.

-Provides descriptive coverage of Devanagari, Ethiopic, Thai, and other abugida scripts, situating them within the broader typological framework of writing systems and explaining the structural logic of the abugida encoding principle.
+Summary: Provides descriptive coverage of Devanagari, Ethiopic, Thai, and other abugida scripts within the broader typological framework of writing systems, explaining the structural logic of the abugida encoding principle.